Lying in State (song): Music and lyrics

 Mustaine also said about the song: "'Lying In State' part is a double entendre which I'm pretty familiar with doing.
 The 'lying in state' was a place where you… Once you die, you're lying in state for all to see.
 Or, right now, with people who are still upright, standing by the podium, lying in a position of state."
 (The song) talks about how I've seen the world change in the years that I've been alive.
 I guess the double entendre came from watching a lot of these politicians, you just know when they're asked a question the answer is such spin, somebody that doesn't know shit is gonna go, 'Oh, I get it,' because they don't wanna say, 'I have no idea what he just said.'
 But for me, since I watch a lot of political pundits to try to get inspiration for songs, I see when people are spinning stuff, and to me that's lying in state."

 Music video

 The music video for "Lying in State" features Megadeth mascot Vic Rattlehead rescuing a young boy from a graveyard, while the band plays inside of a tomb.
 The video was directed by Leo Liberti, who also directed part one (Conquer or Die!)'s music video.

 The video was first announced in November, 2017.

 Critical reception

 Although the song was ranked at only number 7 in Return of Rock's ranking of Dystopia, it was spoken of fondly.
 "Right from the get go, it’s straight forward, in your face pulverizing thrash.
 The rumbling, catastrophic riffing is reminiscent of “Blackmail the Universe” off their 2004 TSHF album.
 Crushing riffs to go along with Chris Adler’s blitzkrieg double bass and a terrific vocal performance from Mustaine make “Lying In State” a standout track."
-An author from Rockpasta had a very good opinion of the music video, stating "You will love everything on this new music video, the suits, the effects, and on top of that, the great freaking song!"